VoronDesign/Voron-Documentation/community/electronics/brewweasel/BTTExpansion.md

 Both EXP1 & EXP2 slots must be connected the SKR to utilize any of the 3 controller slots.
 The voltage jumper must have 3.3v selected, and the Jumper pins for each step stick should be configured as in the image above.

+The Expansion board must also be supplied with +24v in via the DCIN header.

 Below is an example truncated configuration to use Expansion M1 as a stepper would use the following Pins an SKR 1.4:

 ```